account4anonymous/OCSAN/README.md

 --famous

 If you want to train or test the person which is in the Dataset like '\_01_' , please ignore it.
 If your samples are about the real person like obama or trump, you should active it.

+Please see other command explanation by -h.

+## Dataset

+We provide the real samples of leagders which mentioned in our paper on the Internet.
+Please cut it by Openface to use.